Pick the Right Pet

 Teach Children How to Interact with Animals

 Pets can teach children compassion and responsibility.
 However, children should be supervised while interacting with animals to ensure the safety of the child and the pet.
 Teach children to wash their hands right after playing with animals or anything in the animals’ environment (cages, beds, food or water dishes).
+Teach your children how to understand the animals body language when the animal is telling you/your child that they have had enough and need space, and to be left alone.
 Don’t let children kiss pets or put their hands or other objects in their mouths after handling animals.

 Most of all: